libellulu/3D-tomography/README.md

 This project simulates a 3D tomography set up in the tokamak of ISTTOK.
 By changing parameters, it is possible to simulate 3D tomography in any other tokamak.

-This project help you to find the best configuration to implement a 3D tomography system inside a tokamak.
+This project helps you to find the best configuration to implement a 3D tomography system inside a tokamak.

 ## Getting started

 This README is going to explain you how the code can be used an adapted to each personnal case (for other tokamaks and set up than ISTTOK).
-Then inside of each files, the functions are described (Goal, Parameters, Output).
+Then inside of each file, the functions are described (Goal, Parameters, Output).

-The parameters that are passed in the function when you first upload them are consistent with ISTTOK set up.
+The parameters that are passed in the functions when you first upload them are consistent with ISTTOK set up.
 I will use LOS as an abreviation of lines of sight.

 ### Prerequisites